Bottle-Coders/EtherEvent/docs/docs/Setup/starting-the-dapp.md

 In this project, we have three Docker Compose main files with one common service.

--   `docker-compose-dev.yml` / **Development mode**: This file is used to run in development mode, operating the scaffold-op Next.js server to interact with the testnet contracts, local off-chain server, and the DApp frontend.
+-   `docker-compose-dev.yml` / **Development mode**: This file is used to run in development mode, operating the scaffold-eth2 Next.js server to interact with the testnet contracts, local off-chain server, and the DApp frontend.
 It is necessary to set the environment variables in the `.env` file, instructions can be found in the [Environment Variables](./prerequisites#environment-variables) section.
 -   `docker-compose-deploy.yml` / **Deploy mode**: This file is used to deploy the contracts to the testnet and run a local off-chain server and the DApp frontend.
 It is necessary to set the environment variables in the `.env` file, instructions can be found in the [Environment Variables](./prerequisites#environment-variables) section.
 -   `docker-compose-test.yml` / **Test mode**: This file is used to run the tests of the off-chain and the contracts in a local environment.